OutSystems/docs-product/src/setup-maintain/upgrade/upgrade-platform.md

 For **mobile apps**, upon a Platform Server version upgrade in your **Production environment**, it's expected that many of the mobile app resources carry differences, which will trigger over-the-air (OTA) upgrades to all the end users. **Generating and distributing a new build** eliminates the need for OTA upgrades so it's an advisable practice that improves the end-user experience.

+Starting from Platform Server 11.18.0, you can use the [Deploy All](upgrade-platform-module-deploy.md) functionality.
+The **Deploy All** lets you deploy all modules successfully compiled in the last modules preparation, instead of publishing your modules right after preparing them.
+Unlike the **Publish All** functionality, when using **Deploy All**, you can choose when it's more convenient for you to deploy the newly prepared modules.
+Find out more in [Deploy All](upgrade-platform-module-deploy.md).

 #### Publish all applications { #publish-all }

 Having the Platform Server upgraded in the environment, consider the following scenarios when publishing all the modules in the new version: